 This card offers exponential cashback rewards on business spending and 0% APR on balance transfers and introductory purchases during the first 12 months.
 This makes it a great card for paying down a big credit balance or making capital expenditures that can propel your business into the next level of success.

-- Get 5% cashback rewards on your first $25,000 spent in total purchases on cable, internet and phone services and at office supply stores each account anniversary year
+- Get 5% cashback rewards on your first $25,000 spent in total purchases on cable, internet, phone services and at office supply stores each account anniversary year

 - Get 2% cashback rewards on your first $25,000 spent in combined purchases at restaurants and gas stations each account anniversary year